syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Adding animation effect to shapes

 Animation effects can be added to shapes, images, tables, charts and SmartArt diagrams.
-The following code example demonstrates how to add an animation effect to an auto shape.
+The following code example demonstrates how to add an animation effect to an shape.

 {% tabs %}
 {% highlight c# %}